The Prevent Defense

 GRANTED, IT’S JUST NOT WORTH IT!

 Don’t waste your time going after grants.
+It’s not a sound or sustainable financial strategy.
 Grants to incubate new businesses are few and far between and some may even be scams.
 Instead, spend your time and energy exploring financing options that may actually result in money arriving in your pocket, hopefully with as few strings attached as possible.

 IT’S GETTING CROWDED IN HERE

 One of the new ways to secure funding, particularly for a product or service, is to crowd-fund your business.
 Sites like kickstarter.com and indiegogo.com allow you to seek funding from others who want to invest in new ideas, products or enterprises.
 Some huge success stories have been funded this way, but it’s up to you to do all the marketing and promotion in order to hit your goal within the desired time frame.
 If you don’t reach your goal, most sites refund the money to the investors and you walk away with nothing.

 If you’re considering applying for a business loan remember the 5 Cs of Credit: